A staggering 90% of cyber risks remain uninsured, according to a new report by Swiss Re.

 Other key findings of the report include:

-- The increasing digitalisation of critical infrastructure sectors means the possibility of a cyber attack is growing rapidly, with attacks becoming more sophisticated.
+- The increasing digitalization of critical infrastructure sectors means the possibility of a cyber attack is growing rapidly, with attacks becoming more sophisticated.
 Hackers now use triple-extortion techniques, and ransomware-as-a-service has lowered entry barriers to cybercrime.

 - Despite having grown rapidly, premiums are still only a fraction of annual losses due to insurability limitations.
 Swiss Re found that systemic losses could overwhelm reinsurers.